 ICF experts presented on ChIMPS at the American Association for Public Opinion Research (AAPOR) 72nd Annual Conference.

-Download the presentation to learn more about the advantages and results of using mobile panel surveys.
+Download the presentation using the link above to learn more about the advantages and results of using mobile panel surveys.